The Gunny Sack

 Peppermint Cookies ingredients

 Mix crushed candy canes and flour into the basic sugar cookie dough.
-Add a couple of drops of red food coloring, if desired.
+If desired, add a couple of drops of red food coloring.

-Scoop tablespoon sized balls of cookie dough.
-Place peppermint sugar cookie dough balls in the freezer for a couple of hours, until firm, and then put into freezer bags or containers.
-Store in freezer until ready to use.
+Scoop tablespoon-sized balls of cookie dough.
+Place peppermint sugar cookie dough balls in the freezer for a couple of hours until firm, and then put them into freezer bags or containers.
+Store in the freezer until ready to use.

-Remove cookie dough balls from freezer.
-Place on a parchment covered baking sheet.
+Remove cookie dough balls from the freezer.
+Place on a parchment-covered baking sheet.
 Bake at 375 degrees for 9-11 minutes.

 Cool and decorate with peppermint buttercream and crushed candy canes.